SuperSodaSea/Textcat/README.md

-# Textcat: Text data formats library
+# Textcat: Text data processing library

-Textcat is a module of *The Cats Project*.
-It is designed to process text data.
+Textcat is a *The Cats Project* library for processing text data.

 CI | Status
 :---: | :---: